 The first habitat was dubbed Galilei, in honor of the discoverer of Ganymede.
 Within fifteen years, enough interest had been generated that two new habitats, Marius and Perrine, had been constructed, and were populated by people from nearly every world in the solar system.
 These habitats were also met with disapproval from Earth bureaucracies, for mostly political reasons, but given their seeming success and undeniable popularity, there was little that could be done.

-This discovery was a far cry from finding alien intelligence in the universe, but the existence of alien life this close to home certainly changed the general attitude regarding the possibility of other intelligent life in the universe.
+Despite the fact that Ganymedean life was far less advanced than that previously discovered on Europa, the discovery was heralded as a game changer for exobiology.
+The existence of independently evolved extraterrestrial life on a second world this close to Earth suggested a much greater possibility of intelligent life existing elsewhere.
 It was a discovery that even the UNOOSA had to praise, at least publicly, and it resulted in Ganymede becoming the first colonial world to put a halt to the immigration of new colonists for fear of overpopulating the limited living space.

 Since that initial discovery, Ganymede has yielded a wealth of new information regarding how life is formed, and has become a haven for biologists of all stripes and scientists in general, and the Perrine habitat now houses the only university in the outer solar system.
 As a result of this, and the fact that the whole colony started out as an unlikely venture, Ganymedeans are, somewhat justifiably, often thought of outside the Jovian system as intellectuals and optimists.